mikl/vkffz/README.md

 VKFFZ
 =====

-Drupal theme for the website for Verkehrskorps der Freiwilligen Feuerwehr der Stadt Zug.
+Drupal install profile for the website for Verkehrskorps der Freiwilligen Feuerwehr der Stadt Zug.